Upturn unsubscribed user

 leadership logo Leadership and Structure

-Leonard Schleifer is the founder, President, and CEO.
-George Yancopoulos is the co-founder, President, and Chief Scientific Officer.
-The company has a traditional corporate structure with executive leadership overseeing various functional areas.
+Leonard S. Schleifer is the Founder, President and CEO.
+George D. Yancopoulos is the Co-Founder, President and Chief Scientific Officer.
+The company has a typical corporate structure with various departments reporting to executive leadership.

 Top Products and Market Share